Share price: Most expensive shares

-The highest share prices on the NYSE have been those of Berkshire Hathaway class A, trading at over $425,000/share (in November 2021).
+The highest share prices on the NYSE have been those of Berkshire Hathaway class A, trading at over $625,000/share (in February 2024).
 Berkshire Hathaway has refused to split its stock and make it more affordable to retail investors, as they want to attract shareholders with a long-term vision.
 In 1996, Berkshire Hathaway issued the class B shares that come with 1/1000 of the value and 1/1500 of the voting rights in order to avoid the formation of mutual funds that buy class A shares.

-Lindt & Sprüngli shares are valued at $122'000 (April 2022).
-Similarly, the Swiss chocolate manufacturer issued the Partizipationsschein share class without voting rights, at 1/100 of the share value.
+Lindt & Sprüngli shares topped out at approximately $140,000 (December 2021).
+Like Berkshire Hathaway, the Swiss chocolate manufacturer issued so-called Partizipationsschein shares, valued at 1/100 of the original share value, and come void of voting rights.

-List of publicly traded shares
+List of historical highest-priced publicly traded shares

 History

 Robert D. Coleman's Evolution of Stock Pricing notes that the invention of double-entry bookkeeping in the fourteenth century led to company valuations being based upon ratios such as price per unit of earnings (from the income statement), price per unit of net worth (from the balance sheet) and price per unit of cash flow (from the funds statement).
 The next advance was to price individual shares rather than whole companies.
 A price/dividends ratio began to be used.
 Following this, the next stage was the use of discounted cash flows, based on the time value of money, to estimate the intrinsic value of stock.